alexkrechik/VSCucumberAutoComplete/gclient/README.md

-# Cucumber Full Language Support
+# Better Cucumber Full Language Support

-VSCode Cucumber (Gherkin) Language Support + Format + Steps/PageObjects Autocomplete
+**Better** VSCode Cucumber (Gherkin) Language Support + Format + Steps/PageObjects Autocomplete

+This extension is a fork of [Alex's extension](https://github.com/alexkrechik/VSCucumberAutoComplete), which seems to be unsupported as my PR has not been merged in (as of June 2023).
+Therefore this fork has some fixes I missed in the old (hence the title "**Better**"). `Readme.md` and `package.json` has been updated to reflect this.

 ## This extension adds rich language support for the Cucumber (Gherkin) language to VS Code, including:

 * Syntax highlight
 * Basic Snippets support
 * Auto-parsing of feature steps from paths, provided in settings.json